mementum/backtrader.blog/docs/posts/2016-04-14-bidask-data-to-ohlc/bidask-data-to-ohlc.rst

-  - Reading the data will not be a major problem, given the end result has to be OHLC and that's what the built-in data feeds deliver after parsin.
+  - Reading the data will not be a major problem, given the end result has to be OHLC and that's what the built-in data feeds deliver after parsing.
 Because it is yet another variant from *csv*.
 We can even reuse the ``GenericCSVData`` existing feed.
 Thank God it is *generic*

   - Having only a single *price* element and a single *volume* element per line, the price assignment is clear: *assign the price to the four price